+ +

 Determining the optimal constant of an IOL is a crucial step in achieving accurate refractive outcomes in cataract surgery.
 The IOL constant values are suggestive, and it is sometimes necessary to adjust them to achieve optimal results.
 Indeed, the outcomes of an IOL power calculation formula can vary when changing the IOL model due to design variations (optical and geometric).

 The optimization procedure aims to enhance the accuracy of an IOL power calculation formula for a particular type of IOL.
-It is indicated when the average prediction error of the formula is significantly different from zero, which implies that the formula exhibits a systematic bias.
+It is indicated when the formula’s average prediction error is significantly different from zero, which implies that the formula exhibits a systematic bias.

-This optimization procedure involves adjusting the value of the IOL constant; the goal is that in subsequent calculations, the formula predicts IOL power values that will lead to an average prediction error centered around zero, in other words, the elimination of systematic bias.
+This optimization procedure involves adjusting the value of the IOL constant; the goal is that in subsequent calculations, the formula predicts IOL power values that will lead to an average prediction error centered around zero, eliminating systematic bias.

 If the average prediction error of an IOL power formula is not zero for a specific IOL model, it is possible to optimize its constant value ourselves without needing to resort to online services or contacting the designer of the relevant formula, thanks to a simple equation that only requires knowledge of three variables: corneal power, implant power, and refractive prediction error.
 We will return to this point in Section 6 after laying the foundation for optimization.